[Today’s Post is provided by the Configuration Manager Writing Team.]

-The following information lists the topics that are new or contain significant changes since the June 2009 update:
+The following information lists the topics that are new or contain significant changes since the December 2008 update.

 This posting is provided “AS IS” with no warranties and confers no rights.